AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/processor-automation.md

 ## Configurations

 * The <ItemLink id="pattern_provider" /> (1) is in its default configuration, with the relevant <ItemLink id="processing_pattern" />s.
+  Note that the patterns go direct from raw resources to the completed processor, and do **NOT** include the [press](../items-blocks-machines/presses.md).

   ![Logic Pattern](../assets/diagrams/logic_pattern.png)
   ![Calculation Pattern](../assets/diagrams/calculation_pattern.png)